LOLO-MKHWANAZI/World-Happiness-Report-Data-Analysis-2019-/README.md

 ### Process
 The data cleaning process involves:
-1. **Data Inspection:** Reviewing the dataset for missing values, inconsistencies, or errors.
+1. **Data Inspection:** Reviewing the dataset for missing values, inconsistencies, or errors using BigQuery.
-2. **Handling Missing Values:** Deciding on the treatment of missing data, whether through imputation, deletion, or other methods.
+2. **Handling Missing Values:** Deciding on the treatment of missing data, whether through imputation, deletion, or other methods, potentially using R for more advanced handling techniques.
 3. **Standardization:** Ensuring that all data fields are in a consistent format, including numerical values and categorical labels.
 4. **Outlier Detection:** Identifying and managing any outliers that could skew the analysis.
 5. **Data Integration:** Combining related data fields or sources if needed to enrich the dataset.
 6. **Final Review:** Verifying that the cleaned dataset is ready for analysis, with all relevant fields accurately prepared.

-This cleaned data will be the foundation for subsequent analysis and visualization tasks aimed at understanding global happiness trends and influencing factors.
+This cleaned data will serve as the foundation for subsequent analysis and visualization tasks aimed at understanding global happiness trends and influencing factors.

+## Visualization

+The following visualizations will be created using Tableau:

+### Happiness Score Distribution
+- **Histogram:** Displaying the distribution of happiness scores across countries to understand the overall spread and identify any common ranges.

+### Happiness Score by Region
+- **Bar Chart:** Showing the average happiness scores by region, which will highlight the geographical differences in happiness levels.

+### Factors Influencing Happiness
+- **Scatter Plots:** Displaying correlations between the happiness score and each factor (GDP per capita, social support, etc.) to identify the most significant contributors to happiness.

 Data Cleaning: